jsshin98/CanonicalFusion/README.md

 **[[Paper]](https://link.springer.com/chapter/10.1007/978-3-031-73337-6_3)**

 ## 📣 News & TODOs
-- [x] **[2024.07]** Release arxiv paper and github page!
+- [x] Release arxiv paper and github page!
-- [x] **[2024.11]** Release code and pretrained weights for single image-based 3D human reconstruction!
+- [x] Release code and pretrained weights for single image-based 3D human reconstruction!
 (First phase)
-- [ ] Release canonical mesh reconstruction code with multiple images via differentiable rendering.
+- [x] Release canonical mesh reconstruction code with multiple images via differentiable rendering.
 (Second phase)

 ## 💡 Introduction
 Our current version contains the **inference code & pretrained weights for 3D human mesh reconstruction** that takes input image and fitted SMPL-X depth map.
 You can use them for **single image-based 3D human reconstruction evaluation**.
-We are further planning to open canonical mesh reconstruction part.
+We also released the second phase, integrating multiple meshes on canonical space, but it is not well-organized to use so I'd like you to take this as a reference only.

 ## ⚙️Getting Started
 ### Prerequisites (Recommended Version)